twse/random-stuff/Third-Party Notices.md

 * **The use of the program implies acceptance of the conditions stated above!**

 ## For use of CapiTel
-Copyright © 1996-1998 Oche
+Copyright © 1996-1998 Werner Fehn and Carsten Wimmer

 At this point the meaning of certain terms contained in the following provisions (of this agreement) shall be explained
-* authors: Werner Fehn, Carsten Wimmer
 * end user: the person, who uses, distributes, copies or sells the program or applies it in any other way, no matter if it concerns a natural person or a person at law
 * use: the appropriate employment of CapiTel, beginning at loading the executable program